 Study description Intervention design Type of evaluation Outcomes Colombia: Jóvenes en Acción Attanasio (2008, 2011, 2015) Between 2001 and 2005 provided 3 months of classroom training and 3 months of 'on-the-job' training to young people aged 18-25 in lowest socioeconomic groups.
 Reached 80,000 people.
 RCT run in 2005 with last cohort to receive the programme.
 Control group made up of individuals who had applied for training and were qualified to receive it but were not selected.
 Women offered training earn 19.6% more and have higher probability of paid employment than those not.
 Men offered training earn around 8% more.
 Positive impacts sustained over time.
-Dominican Republic: Juventud y Empleo (JE) Card et al. (2011), Ibarraran et al. (2012) Implemented between 2001 and 2006 focused on low-income youths with less than secondary education.
+Dominican Republic: Juventud y Empleo (JE) Card et al. (2011), Ibarraran et al. (2012) Implemented between 2001 and 2006 focused on low- income youths with less than secondary education.
 Classroom-based basic skills training and vocational training customised to needs of local employers - and then 2-month internship period.
 Randomised trial - there was no follow up of programme dropouts - which means the follow-up survey was administered only to a subset of the original control and treatment groups.
 No significant impact on likelihood of being employed.
 Increase in monthly earnings of 10%.
 Panama: ProCaJoven Ibarraran and Rosas Shady (2006) Two modalities: classroom training and internships for low-income youths and classroom training with a longer internship for youths looking for their first job.
 Natural experiment - control groups from populations where programme had been set up but not funded.
 Baseline constructed from programme data.
 No significant impact on overall employment rates.
 Significant impact on women's employment and earnings - particularly in Panama City.

-Job training programmes have been extensively evaluated in OECD countries, often using randomised trials (Betcherman et al., 2007; Card et al., 2011).
-A cluster of programmes on training excluded or disadvantaged youth has developed in Latin America and the Caribbean since the 1990s.15 Puerto's (2007b) inventory of programmes that aim to support young workers globally found that 68 of the 289 interventions located globally were in this region, the largest number after that in the OECD.
+Table 3: Programmes with impact evaluations considered in this section since the 1990s.
+Puerto's (2007b) inventory of programmes that aim to support young workers globally found that 68 of the 289 interventions located globally were in this region, the largest number after that in the OECD.
 The majority (56%) was purely skills training programmes for young people; 32% took a more comprehensive approach, for example combining classroom and on-the-job training with wage subsidies and public works or classroom and on-the-job training with paid work experience and job search assistance.
 As indicated in Table 3, findings are mixed.
 Programmes that took place in the 1990s are more likely to have been evaluated: only one of the 45 created between 2000 and 2005 had undergone an impact evaluation with a comparison group.
 There is also a cluster of youth employment programmes funded by the World Bank and with commissioned evaluations where only concept notes or baseline reports are currently available.
-These may provide a useful resource in the future16.
+These may provide a useful resource in the future.